jimburton/sudoku/README.md

 **Hints**

-All the work we did in exercises 1 to 4 should be used in order to implement the function solve.
+All the work we did in the assignments 1 to 4 should be used in order to implement the function solve.

 To implement the third, recursive, case of `solve`, you can use a list